mstksg/prompt/README.md

 > i am baz  -- stdin response typed in
 Just (Foo "hello!"
 8)  -- result
 ~~~

+Now, you can program in a short-circuiting context, etc., and not ever open
+the door to arbitrary `IO` like a `MaybeT IO a` would!

 For more advanced usage, there is a `MonadError` instance, so you can have
 `PromptT a b (Either e) r` with things like `throwError` and `catchError` to